challasandeep420/ml_study/README.md

-## Repository to share material with each other
+## Repository to share and contribute ML material with each other

 Contributors
   - Sandeep